 It's been said, "Randy Souders paints the world the way you want it to be."
 But if you ask him, he'll tell you he usually just creates places he wants to visit and spend time in.
 His paintings range from realism, to magic realism and occasionally venture into pure fantasy.
 Regardless of subject or themem his unique perspective and technique produces a distinctive style that's easily recognized and long remembered.

 As a child, Randy created drawings that were both highly accurate and loaded with with detail.
 The same approach has remained constant throughout his career.
 His meticulous approach typically limits his output to a hand full of paintings each year.
 He says "I want my work to stop people in their tracks from yards away... pull them in... and the closer they get the more there is for them to see."

 Randy marks his entry into the

 In June of 1990 Randy began a partnership with the Walt Disney Company that continues to this day.
-He remains a featured gallery artist in their various parks and resorts, on their cruise ships and on their website.
-Disney commissions him to create original artworks.
-They are the exclusive publisher and marketer of his creations which are collected by thousands of "Disneyana" enthusiasts around the globe.
-Disney grants Randy is granted "artistic recognition" for his work.
+His first painting entitled "Cinderella Castle" caught the attention of Disney Chairman and CEO Michael Eisner who wrote him a personal letter of appreciation.
+Disney commissions him to create original artworks and he remains a featured gallery artist in their various parks and resorts, on their cruise ships and on their website.
+They are the exclusive publisher and marketer of these works which are collected by thousands of "Disneyana" enthusiasts around the globe.
+Disney grants Randy artistic recognition for his work.

-INTRODUCTION ARTWORKS NEWS & FAQ PHOTOS COLLECTORS CONTACT HOME
+HOME INTRODUCTION ARTWORKS NEWS PHOTO COLLECTORS CONTACT

 © Randy Souders/ Souders Fine Art